jamesonsaunders/Ionic-Build-App-Example/README.md

 A minimal example used in the video tutorial for building Ionic app building for IOS, Android, and Web.

-If you haven't already, check out the [Jami Bot YouTube Channel](https://youtube.com/c/JamiBot) for web development tutorials.
+If you haven't already, check out the [Jameson Saunders YouTube Channel](https://youtube.com/c/JamesonSaunders) for web & mobile development videos.

 ## Installation